MahdyHQ/whatsapp-academic-manager/README.md

 Think of this as your **personal academic assistant** that:

+### 🌟 What Does This Do?
+(Simple Explanation)

+Think of this as your **personal academic assistant** that:

 ### ✅ Watches Your WhatsApp Groups 24/7
-- Monitors your academic groups and communities
+- Monitors your academic groups and communities using Baileys (WhatsApp Web API)
 - Doesn't send any messages or disturb anyone
-- Works silently in the background
+- Works silently in the background with TypeScript-powered reliability

 ### 🧠 Understands What's Important
-- Uses AI to read messages and find exam dates, assignments, and deadlines
+- Uses AI (Gemini, GPT-4o-mini, Claude, or Mistral) to read messages and find exam dates, assignments, and deadlines
 - Knows the difference between "Exam tomorrow!" and "Anyone want to grab lunch?"
 - Understands corrections like "Wait, the exam is Friday, not Thursday!"
+- Processes images (OCR), audio (transcription), and documents automatically

 ### 📅 Creates Your Academic Calendar
 - Beautiful web dashboard showing all your upcoming events